 - Cash timing is tight because delivery costs hit before you collect

-This is where a CFO lens matters: your pricing model, delivery model, and reporting cadence have to match.
+This is where a CFO lens matters: your pricing model, delivery model, and reporting cadence have to match, whether you’re a law firm, SaaS company, or a medical practice evaluating fractional CFO services for healthcare organizations.
 That’s why we build AFA guardrails inside the same system we use for outsourced CFO leadership.

 The Bottom Line